essence-groove/responsive-webpage-template/README.md

 # responsive-webpage-template

 ## APM Verse with Self-Advocacy now in Development
-AdvocacyOS development paced along with the broad reaching goals of Ayurveda Project Mangement
+APM Verse with Self-Advocacy development paced along with the broad reaching goals of Ayurveda Project Mangement

 ## Notes
 **Heroku no longer supported on GitHub**.
 Relevant issues will be addressed as they arrive.